Do you know where your time really goes? Here's how you should do a time audit, and how a time tracking tool like Timeneye can help you with that

-Talking about “measuring employee productivity” usually brings up a bad feeling.
+Talking about “employee productivity” usually brings up a bad feeling.

 Employees don’t like having their work scrutinized, and managers (at least, some of them) don’t want to be chasing people around to ask them about their work.

-Yet, if teams want to improve, or at least have an idea on how their work’s been going, a little monitoring and measuring of productivity is necessary.
+Yet, if teams want to improve, or at least have an idea of how their work’s been going.
+Monitoring and measuring productivity is necessary.

 It’s hard to measure employee productivity without knowing what to look at.

-Is it measured by the number of tasks completed?
+Is it the number of tasks completed?
 Is it the economic return of projects after employee costs?

-Honestly, every business is different.
-Which means that the definition of productivity may not be the same.
+Obviously, every business is different.
+This means that the idea of productivity may not be the same.

 “I know!
 I’ll simply count how much time they stay in the office and the one who spends more hours wins!
 Right?”